DonHulieo/server_scenarios/README.md

 For example, if you rename the resource to `nopixel_scenarios` , you must change the file paths in the sp_manifest to match the resource name;

 `<Name>compcache:/nopixel_scenarios/downtown</Name>`

+# CalmAI

+Animals, gang members and other NPCs have been modified using the implement [Calm-AI](https://github.com/TayMcKenzieNZ/Calm-AI) resource implemented into this script. you can modify or remove this in any way that suits your needs.

 ------------------